cordxclay/site/content/portfolio/clay_ombredinner.md

 +++
-showonlyimage = true
-draft = false
 image = "img/portfolio/IMG_2952-9-1.jpg"
+showonlyimage = false
 date = "2018-05-22T18:25:22+05:30"
-title = "Blue ombre dinnerware" weight = 0
+title = "Dusty blue dinnerware" draft = false weight = 2
 +++
 <!--more-->

 A shallow salad/pasta bowl which has been glazed in a speckled blue, with an ombre/striped effect.
 Made from porcelain.
 Dishwasher and microwave-safe.